bioconda/bioconda-recipes/docs/source/updating.rst

 is the means by which we detect new releases.
 It works primarily by regular expressions.

-A hoster is a subclass of `bioconda_utils.hosters.Hoster` and is defined by adding a regex to match the existing source URL, a format string that creates the URL of the releases page, and a regex to match links from that page and extract their version.
+A hoster is a subclass of `bioconda_utils.hosters.Hoster` and is configured by

+- a regex used to try matching with the existing source URL in the recipe
+- a format string that will create the URL of the releases website on which possibly many versions may be listed
+- a regex to match links from that page and extract their version

 If you want a recipe to be updated automatically (and existing hosters aren't cutting it), write a new `Hoster` class in `bioconda_utils.hosters`.
 Any new